coatyio/coaty-js/docs/man/developer-guide.md

          event.resolve(ResolveEvent.withObject(this.identity, object));
     });
 ```

+Note that the Resolve event cannot only respond with a matching object, but
+can alternatively or additionally provide related objects.
+The logic of
+resolving Discover events is application specific and defined by the
+resolving agent.
+For example, a Discover event that specifies an external id
+*in combination* with the object types `Thing` and `Sensor` could be resolved
+by returning the `Thing` object with the given external id and all sensor
+objects associated with this thing as related objects.

 To share object state between Coaty agents, the Discover-Resolve event
 pattern is often used in combination with the Advertise event pattern.
 One